 The impact of the above is still being assessed.
-Aside from the above mentioned, the adoption of the accounting standards, amendments to accounting standards, IC Interpretation and Amendments to IC Interpretations are not expected to have any significant impact to the financial statements of the Group and the Company.
+Aside from the above mentioned, the adoption of the accounting standards and amendments to accounting standards are not expected to have any significant impact to the financial statements of the Group and of the Company.